Nikola Jokić: 2023–24 season: Third MVP award

-On February 2, Jokić recorded his 120th career triple-double with 27 points, 22 rebounds, 12 assists, a steal, and 2 blocks in a 120–108 victory over the Portland Trail Blazers.
+On February 2, Jokić recorded his 120th career triple-double with 27 points, 22 rebounds, 12 assists, one steal, and two blocks in a 120–108 victory over the Portland Trail Blazers.
 He became the first player in NBA history to record that line or better in a game, per Basketball Reference's StatHead.
 On February 22, Jokić put up a triple-double with 21 points on 10-of-10 shooting from the field, 19 rebounds, and 15 assists in a 130–110 victory over the Washington Wizards.
 He also joined LeBron James and Russell Westbrook as the only players in NBA history to put up a triple-double against every NBA team faced.
 Three days later, Jokić put up a triple-double with 32 points, 16 rebounds, and 16 assists in a 110–103 victory over the Warriors.
 He put up his third career game with at least 30 points, 15 rebounds, and 15 assists, surpassing Wilt Chamberlain for the second most such games in NBA history.
 On March 11, Jokić posted a triple-double with 35 points, 17 rebounds, 12 assists, six steals, and two blocks in a 125–119 victory over the Toronto Raptors.
 On April 2, Jokić tied his season-high with 42 points, to go along with 16 rebounds, six assists, and two blocks in a 110–105 victory over the San Antonio Spurs.
 He also surpassed Carmelo Anthony for third place on the Nuggets' All-Time Scoring List.
 Eight days later, Jokić recorded 41 points, 11 rebounds, and seven assists on 16-of-20 shooting from the field in a 116–107 victory over the Minnesota Timberwolves.
 It was his 20th career 40-point game.